-You can contact the school secretary for further information and a prospectus.
-You may also speak to the head teacher or SENCo for more information on our provision.
+You can contact the school secretary (secretary@st-hilary.cornwall.sch.uk) for further information and a prospectus or to arrange a visit to the school.
+You may also speak to the head teacher (head@st-hilary.cornwall.sch.uk) or SENDCo (michellebrant@st-hilary.cornwall.sch.uk) for more information on our provision.